stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     cd model-testing
     touch model-input-params.inp

 Open model-input-params.inp with your favorite text editor and copy and paste the following block.
-Notice most of the inputs are **not** preceded by a semicolon here like they were in the blank file above.

 .. code-block:: Scheme